 However, as a Brooklyn-centric tour guide, I also recommend doing the opposite: start on the Brooklyn side.
 We'd start with a good walk through downtown Brooklyn and Brooklyn Heights, the city’s first landmarked neighborhood.

 (Alternative: we can start instead in DUMBO.)

-Stops include the Brooklyn Heights Promenade and Brooklyn's most famous church, the Brooklyn Historical Society, and two private schools that serve.
+Stops include the Brooklyn Heights Promenade and Brooklyn's most famous church, the Brooklyn Historical Society, and two private schools.

-After a stop at Fulton Ferry (good ice cream and chocolate options) and a few blocks in DUMBO, we see the new Brooklyn Bridge Park, built on old Port Authority piers and not without controversy.
+After a stop at Fulton Ferry and a part of DUMBO (good ice cream and chocolate options, plus more shopping and food) , we see the new Brooklyn Bridge Park, built on old Port Authority piers and not without controversy.